kamilczerw/revolut-devops-test/README.md

     http server.
   - `app/` - The main application logic.
 This directory contains the implementation of the http endpoint handlers and the business logic.
-- `bin/` - The directory where all the executable files are stored.
 - `helm/` - The directory with the Helm chart to deploy the application to Kubernetes.
 - `infra/` - The directory with the infrastructure as code to deploy the application to GCP.